What is the EU Sustainable Finance Disclosure Regulation?

 The SFDR sit as a gateway to further ESG-related legislative activity as part of the European Commission’s Sustainable Finance Action Plan.
 This includes complementing the EU Taxonomy Regulation, which looks to establish whether an economic activity is environmentally sustainable.

 When complying with obligations for financial products under the SFDR, this activates disclosure requirements from the taxonomy.
 Similarly, firms must follow the taxonomy regulation to comply with the SFDR.
 The SFDR also overlaps with the EU Regulatory Technical Standards (RTS), which supplement the SFDR, albeit these have currently been delayed and are now expected in 2022.

 Implementation Considerations for FMPs and FAs

 For FMPs and FAs that operate in the EU to be able to market investments as Article 8 or 9, they will need to review the whole lifecycle of their products, from initial product development, marketing, contracting, through to monitoring and reporting and update their policies and processes.

 In short, we see the following areas that need to be addressed:

 If you want to discuss any of the topics in this document with us, please reach out to the Anthesis Sustainable Finance team, using the contact form below.

 How can Anthesis help?

-Anthesis’ Strategy, Brand, and ESG team can help to align corporate sustainability and private equity strategy against the ever-changing landscape of standards and regulations.
-This can involve an assessment of materiality, benchmarking and peer reviews, as well as ESG metrics and KPI setting and annual report writing.
+Anthesis’ ESG and Sustainability Strategy team can help to align corporate sustainability and private equity strategy against the ever-changing landscape of standards and regulations.
+This can involve an assessment of materiality, benchmarking, and peer reviews, as well as ESG metrics and KPI setting and annual report writing.
 We are also conducting climate risk assessments for corporates and private equity clients to help them align with the requirements of the Task Force on Climate Related Disclosures.